1. Purposes and Scope

 • Only one (1) National Flying Disc (Frisbee) Federation is allowed in Pakistan.

-• All National Associations and Provincial Associations are affiliated with PFDF.
+• All National Associations and Provincial Associations must register and be affiliated with PFDF.

 • City Associations work under Provincial Associations, and all Clubs are registered and work under their respective City Associations.